8 Steps to Crafting Your Wedding Hashtag

-This is one of those parts of your wedding that you can really have fun with, especially when it comes to word play.
+This is one part of your wedding you can really have fun with, especially when it comes to word play.
 Look for alliterations, rhymes, synonyms and puns for a hashtag that's both clever and memorable.

 Step 4.
 Avoid easy misspellings.

 Read over your hashtag for any obvious ways it could be misspelled.
-For example you may want to shorten longer last names or move words around if there's two letters in different words next to each other.
-It could be as simple as flipping #wandaanddave to be #daveandwanda instead.
+For example you may want to shorten longer last names or move words around if there are two letters in different words next to each other.
+It could be as simple as flipping #saraanddave to be #daveandsara instead.